Create a ticket

 Required flag:

---name (secret and environment): specify the name/key of the item to decrypt.
+--key (for secret) or --name (for environment): specify the key/name of the item to decrypt.

 Optional flag: